 If you’ve already purchased the pattern before the update, You can find the updated pattern in your Haak Maar Raak account.
 I’ve also updated the patterns on Ravelry and Etsy, so you’ll be able to find them in their respective libraries there too.

-Here’s to a cheerful, colourful holidays this year!
+Here’s to a happy, colourful holiday this year!
 Hopefully with a Rainbow Holly Garland to brighten up your home.